Do you want a postcard from Brazil?

-- Wow, this ship is huge!
+- But which ship is mine?

-CategoriesAfghanistan Albania Apulia auf Deutsch Books China Cold War Death Economics Education Egypt Elections Environment Europe Family Law Feminism Films Food France German Law Germany Greece Health History Holocaust Human Rights Hungary Immigration Law Iran Islam Israel Italy James Bond Language Latvia Law Life Lithuania London Macedonia Malta Maps Marriage Media Military Montenegro Music Philosophy Photography Politics Religion Romania Russia Sardinia Scotland Serbia Sicily Sports Statistics Syria Technology Terrorism Time Travel UK USA Video Blog World War II Writing
+CategoriesAfghanistan Albania Apulia auf Deutsch Books Brazil China Cold War Death Economics Education Egypt Elections Environment Europe Family Law Feminism Films Food France German Law Germany Greece Health History Holocaust Human Rights Hungary Immigration Law Iran Islam Israel Italy James Bond Language Latvia Law Life Lithuania London Macedonia Malta Maps Marriage Media Military Montenegro Music Philosophy Photography Politics Religion Romania Russia Sardinia Scotland Serbia Sicily Sports Statistics Syria Technology Terrorism Time Travel UK USA Video Blog World War II Writing

 Tag Archives: literature

-Each year thousands of refugees make it to Europe.
+Every week now, thousands of refugees make it to Europe.
 Thousands die trying.
 In debates on immigration, refugees are referred to by the numbers in which they arrive, in economic or in legal terms.
 It’s time to read the account of one … Continue reading